What Does an Environmental Consultant Do in Construction?

 Are environmental consultants involved in post-construction monitoring?

-Yes, environmental consultants may be involved in post-construction monitoring to assess the ongoing environmental impact, ensure continued compliance with regulations, and address any unforeseen issues that may arise.
+Yes, environmental consultants may be involved in post-construction monitoring to assess ongoing environmental impacts, ensure continued regulatory compliance, and address any unforeseen issues.